The Feather-O-Meter [AI Art]

 Flight:

-Fight or flight on hold (freeze):
+Fight or flight on hold (freezing):

 Safe — BLENDED STATE: RED-GREEN